NFL: 10 Teams That May Never Win a Super Bowl

 Truth be told, the Eagles’ extremely passionate fanbase deserves to see their team win a Super Bowl title at some point.
 They’ve experienced plenty of chances in the past.
 But the fact remains that the Birds still lack a Lombardi Trophy.
 Their current roster is talented, but even the most optimistic Philadelphia supporters will tell you that they are at least two strong draft classes away from being a legitimate competitor in the NFC.

-When it comes down to it, the Eagles’ chances of winning a Super Bowl anytime in the foreseeable future likely depend on the development of quarterback Carson Wentz.
-If the former North Dakota State standout reaches his full potential, Philly will compete for a title.
-If not, it could be another decade before this franchise is competitive.
+When it comes down to it, the Eagles’ chances of winning a Super Bowl anytime in the foreseeable future likely depend on quarterback Carson Wentz.
+Maybe 2018 will see the Eagles taking home the trophy — only time will tell.

 3. Buffalo Bills